13 Top Strategies to Earn Alaska Mileage Plan Miles (Update 2025)

 • Earn 3 miles per dollar spent on eligible Alaska Airlines transactions.
 Plus, expand your mileage earning options through partnerships with oneworld® airlines and Alaska’s global partners.

-• Earn 2 miles for every dollar spent on eligible purchases of gasoline, electric vehicle charging, cable TV, streaming, and local transportation, including ride-sharing.
+• Earn 2 miles for every dollar spent on eligible purchases of gas, electric vehicle charging, cable TV, streaming, and local transportation, including ride-sharing.

 • Earn 1 mile per dollar for all other transactions.
 Plus, your miles remain valid as long as your account is active.